imarc/handbook/frontend.markdown

 ## Favicon

-While use can user either a PNG or an ICO for a website's favicon, you should continue using ICO's.
+While use can user either a PNG or an ICO for a website's favicon, you should continue using ICO's due to compatibility issues related to PNGs.
 All modern browsers look for a "favicon.ico" file in the root directory of your project, unless you specify another icon via a `<link>` in the head.

 If you're using Photoshop, you should install the [ICO plugin](http://www.telegraphics.com.au/svn/icoformat/trunk/dist/README.html) which will allow you to save out ICO files.
 If you need to quickly create an ICO favicon and you don't have access to the plug-in, you can also use [Dynamic Drive's web converter](http://tools.dynamicdrive.com/favicon/).